reclaimprotocol/attestor-core/docs/claim-creation.md

 This document describes the complete flow for creating a claim on a single witness.

-## Intro

-First a recap: Reclaim works by having a witness sit between the user & the internet.
+First, a recap: Reclaim works by having a witness sit between the user & the internet.
 The user sends data to the internet via the witness.
 The witness signs this data & sends it back to the user.
 The user can then use this signed data to prove the claim to anyone.
 The protocol facilitates the redaction of sensitive information from the data sent to the witness as well using some TLS magic & zero-knowledge proofs.
 We'll go into the details of this later in the document.

 Now, all the communication between the user & the witness is done via protobuf messages over a WebSocket connection.
 The full details of the protocol can be found in the [RPC protocol docs](/docs/rpc.md).